 Most importantly, you must not dismiss the problem.
 Doing so will not make it go away, and will probably make it worse.
 You should stay in close contact with your bank, and be honest with them.
 One should remember that banks generally don't want to take your house in Daphne.
 They issued your mortgage expecting to earn a profit on the interest.
 Taking possession of, and selling, your house is a last resort for them.
 Therefore, if you are honest with them about your financial situation, they are likely to make reasonable accommodations to keep you from defaulting.

 If you can't work things out with your lender, there are other avenues.
 You can try a "short sale," which is when you sell your house for whatever amount you can get for it, and use the proceeds to pay your mortgage.
 If the house sells for less than you owe, the bank still receives those proceeds, but the remainder of the loan will be forgiven.
 A "short refinance" may also be an option in some cases.
 This allows you to have some part of the debt forgiven, while refinancing the rest.

 How Can A Daphne, Alabama Attorney Help?

-If you are worried about foreclosure, a good Daphne, Alabama real estate attorney may be able to help.
-A attorney can increase your chances of keeping your home, and help minimize the financial impact if keeping it proves impossible.
+If you are worried about foreclosure, a good Daphne, Alabama real estate Attorney may be able to help.
+An Attorney can increase your chances of keeping your home, and help minimize the financial impact if keeping it proves impossible.